janephilipps/spot-painting/README.md

 ### Instructions for renewing SSL certificate
+**Next renewal: 3/21/17**

+Note: try `certbot renew` and update instructions if it works

 We generate the SSL certificate using [certbot](https://certbot.eff.org/).

 Here are the steps to renew it:

 1. From the CLI, run `sudo certbot certonly --manual`
-2. Enter `spot-painting.com` into input box
+2. Enter `www.spot-painting.com` into input box
-3. Add route for handshake in `routes/index.js`
+3. Login to Heroku
-4.
+4. Change `NODE_ENV` to `handshake`
+5. Change `HANDSHAKE_PATH` and `HANDSHAKE_RESPONSE` to certbot output
+6. Press enter in certbot interface and ensure certificate creation
+7. `sudo heroku _certs:update /etc/letsencrypt/live/www.spot-painting.com/fullchain.pem /etc/letsencrypt/live/www.spot-painting.com/privkey.pem --app spotpainting --confirm spotpainting`